Top 6 Causes of Frozen AC Coils and How to Fix Them

 This is some text inside of a div block.

 The evaporator coil, as its name suggests, is where refrigerant travels and turns from liquid to gas, absorbing the heat from warm air in the process.
-Frozen evaporator coils can no longer absorb the heat from the surrounding air, and can no longer function properly.
-This causes your air conditioner to blow warm air instead of cool air.
+Frozen evaporator coils can no longer absorb the heat from the surrounding air and can no longer function properly.
+This will prevent your aircon from cooling the room effectively, as your aircon will blow warm air instead of cool air.

 Reason #1: Dirty Evaporator Coils and Air Filter

 A dirty evaporator coil and a dirty air filter are the most common reasons for your coils freezing up.
-The layer of dust and dirt around the coils act as insulation, preventing your evaporator coil from working properly.
-Dirty coils are much more susceptible to freezing than clean ones, so it is important to keep dirt out of these areas.
+The layer of dust and dirt around the coils acts as insulation, preventing your evaporator coil from working properly.

 Reason #2: Refrigerant Leaks